Saving Sally: Cast

 Other members of the cast are Bodjie Pascua and Carmen Sanchez who portrayed Marty's parents and Peejo Pilar who portrayed the Toto Calasanz which was characterized as a flamboyant comic publisher who works for Renegade Publishing.

 Ramos described that members of the cast did not have to "supercharacterize" explaining that she felt the same way as her character Sally, that Marcos is the same as Marty and Trinidad is the same as Nick in his "own funny way" but added during the interview done after the film's production that Trinidad "graduated a bit".

+Genre

+Saving Sally has been described as a "teenage love story", blended with science fantasy and comedy-drama elements.

 Production

 Development

 Saving Sally was a concept by Charlene Sawit, a fine arts graduate from the University of the Philippines Diliman.
 Its conception dates back in 2000 when Sawit and Saving Sally director Avid Liongoren were in college, with the two having discussed the concept back then.
 Initially titled as Monster Town, Sawit spent two-and-a-half years writing Saving Sally as a novel.
 One day, however, Sawit's tote bag, which included the manuscript in it, was stolen from her car.
 She then took months of hiatus from writing and reconstructed Saving Sally as a short story instead.
 Sawit stated that she used her friends and her own experiences in coming up with the characters of the story.

 Liongoren has stated that the original intent in making the film was not to submit an entry at a film festival but to post a film in the internet where the anyone can watch Saving Sally at no cost.
 Sawit states this, as the reason why the film is largely in English.
 Liongoren has stated that the film was not inspired from Scott Pilgrim vs. the World as suggested by some noting that the film was released in 2010, some years after the concept of the film was first made.
 He said however that if Saving Sally is to be compared to another film, it should be MirrorMask.